Alumni Association Scholarships

 - You will continue to be an ambassador for MSU and CANR long after graduation.

-- Deadline to have your COMPLETE application submitted is Nov.
-18, 2020 8 a.m., including resume and both letters of recommendation.
+- Your COMPLETE application must be submitted by 8 a.m. on Dec.
+11, 2021, including resume and both letters of recommendation.

 Things to prepare:

 - NAMES AND CORRECT EMAIL ADDRESSES OF TWO professors/instructors and/or employers who will write letters of recommendation for you.